Underscores (musician): 2023–2025: Wallsocket

 In April 2023, Grey released a "Wallsocket era" trailer, following it with the lead single "Cops and Robbers" in May.
 In June, she released a second single, "You Don't Even Know Who I Am".
 The Wallsocket album and its release date were announced in July alongside a third single, "Locals (Girls Like Us)", which features Gabby Start.
-(Note: Formerly Knapsack.)
 On July 13, Grey embarked on the North American leg of her second headlining tour, the Hometown Tour.
 A fourth single, "Old Money Bitch", was released in August.
 Wallsocket was released on September 22, 2023, on the Mom + Pop record label.
 Alongside the tour, it was promoted with an alternate reality game (ARG) involving websites of a fictional Wallsocket, Michigan, town.
 The album features additional appearances from Henhouse! and Jane Remover.
 It received acclaim for its character-driven narrative and "eclectic" mix of genres.
 (Note: Attributed to multiple references:) Grey began a European leg of the Hometown Tour on November 30.
+The single "My Guy (Corporate Shuffle)" was released in May 2024.
+It was included on Wallsocket (Director's Cut), a deluxe edition of the album which was released in June, alongside three other tracks.
+In October 2024, Grey appeared and produced on the single "Harvest Sky" by Oklou.
+A month later, she released a cover of "Headlock" by Imogen Heap to her SoundCloud.